Chartrnh/Project-2-Should-we-solely-rely-on-the-recommended-standard-drink-size-/AnalysisProcess.md

-## Machine learning: find a fitting model
+## Machine learning: find a fitting LR model

 1. Data Verification - check for condition of LRM on given data